 This article is Part 1 in our “Millions Shall Know Brother Joseph Again” series.
 Part 2 shares all we know about Joseph Smith’s voice.

+The Joseph Smith daguerreotype is an exciting topic.
 It is often much easier to connect with a person from the past when we know what they looked like.
 Photographs and painted portraits often give us important clues about people’s lives and make them feel more real to us.

 One mystery that surrounds the Prophet Joseph’s life is what he really looked like.

 We know from contemporary descriptions of the prophet that he was over six feet tall with a broad chest and shoulders and a strong athletic build.
 He had light wavy chestnut hair, a long nose, and a narrow mouth.

 He had fair skin, a clear complexion, and very little facial hair.
 His eyes were a penetrating light blue, with long lashes and he almost always had a slight smile on his face.
 Many people commented on his gaze – when he looked at people, they felt that his eyes could gaze into their souls and “comprehend all worlds.”

 Many people’s descriptions of the prophet are quite remarkable, so it is sad that out of the many images and portraits that we have of the Prophet Joseph Smith, there aren’t many portraits or images of Joseph that historians can prove were actually created at the time Joseph was on the earth alive.